slatedocs/slate/source/includes/_message.md

 ## Message Group and Entries

-The message group is structured as the wrapper with its content.
-Each group is like an envelope with several content *entries* inside.
-Which is just like a relationship of one-to-many.
+The message group is structured as a wrapper with content.
+Each group is like an envelope with several upadates *entries* inside.
+This is similar to a relationship of one-to-many.
 The key points are:

 - The Message Group is the unit that is delivered between the Broker and Applications (on RabbitMQ).
 - The Message Entry is the minimum unit when publishing, and can be processed by the consumer.

-The reason we designed group-entry structure for the document message is because, when the message is triggered by the behavior of a user on the web, it's probably a bulk update across multiple models.
-To ensure the sequence and corresponding operations in a single transaction, we have to treat those update entries as a single unit.
+The reason we designed group-entry structure for the document message is because, when the message is triggered by the behavior of a user on the web, it's typically a bulk update across multiple models.
+To ensure the sequence and corresponding operations of a single transaction, we have to treat those update entries as a single unit.

 <aside class="success">
 Group Message is only used for Document Message.